 With a sizable follower count of nearly 500k and the coveted golden verified badge, Slack’s Twitter channel is an important contributor to its social media success.
 Slack actively uses polls on Twitter to understand their audience’s opinions and boost engagement.

-Slack customer support on Twitter
+Slack customer support on multiple languages

 6. Experiments with podcasts

 As more and more people around the world are tuning into podcasts, it’s no surprise that podcast marketing has become a profitable strategy for businesses and brands.
 Slack started leveraging this content marketing strategy very early on.
-They initially ventured into the podcasting world by sponsoring podcasts that had loyal audiences.
+They initially ventured into the podcasting world by sponsoring podcasts with loyal audiences.

 Slack Podcast